Links are frequently used on websites to link between content. In Episerver CMS, the following link types are available by default.

 - Anchor.
 Links to sections within a page, allowing readers to jump between topics on a page.

-You also can use shortcuts, a specific type of link used for navigation and reusing existing website information.
-See All Properties editing view.
+In addition, you can use shortcuts, a specific type of link used for navigation and reusing existing website information.
+Refer to All Properties editing view for more information.

-You can create a link in the rich-text editor through drag-and-drop (pages and media files), or by selecting text and clicking the insert/edit link button in the toolbar, which displays the link dialog box.
+Links in the rich-text editor can be created through drag-and-drop (pages and media files), or by selecting text and clicking the insert/edit link button in the toolbar, which will display the link dialog.

-- Link title displays as descriptive text for the link, such as on mouse-over.
+- The Link title will be displayed as descriptive text for the link, for example, on mouse over.

-- Open in lets you display the link in a new window, often used for links to external sources.
+- Using Open in, you can make the link display in a new window, often used for links to external sources.

-- Language lets you link to a specific language version for content.
-Automatic directs visitors to the detected browsing language version.
+- With the Language option you can link to a specific language version for content.
+"Automatic" will direct visitors to the detected browsing language version.

 - Place the cursor in the rich-text editor where you want the link, and drag the desired page from the page tree into the location.
-The page name becomes the link name (which you can edit, if needed).
+The page name will become the link name (can be edited if needed).

-- Select the text where you want the link in the rich-text editor, click insert/edit link, and use the Page option to select a page to link to.
+- Or, select the text where you want the link in the rich-text editor, click the insert/edit link button, and use the Page option to select a page to link to.

-Select the text where you want the link in the rich-text editor, click insert/edit link, and use the External link option to enter the web address (URLUniform Resource Locator.
-Also known as a web address such as http://world.episerver.com.) to the website to link to, such as http://externaldomain.com.
+Select the text where you want the link in the rich-text editor, click the insert/edit link button, and use the External link option to enter the web address (URL) to the website to link to, for example, http://externaldomain.com.

-- Place the cursor in the rich-text editor where you want the link, and drag the desired file (PDF, Word and so on) from a Media folder into the location.
-The filename becomes the link name (which you can edit, if needed).
+- Place the cursor in the rich-text editor where you want the link, and drag the desired file (PDF, Word etc.) from a Media folder into the location.
+The file name will become the link name (can be edited if needed).

-- Select the text where you want the link in the rich-text editor, click insert/edit link and use the Media option to select a media file to link to.
+- Or, select the text where you want the link in the rich-text editor, click the insert/edit link button and use the Media option to select a media file to link to.

-You can create a link to any type of document format, but when a website visitor clicks the link, the behavior depends on the file format and the settings of the visitor's computer.
+You can create links to any type of document format, but the behavior when a link is clicked will depend on the file format and the settings of the computer from which the link is opened.

-Select the text where you want the link in the rich-text editor, click insert/edit link and use the External link option to add the path or URL to the file to link to.
-For a file server, enter the complete path including the computer name, and the filename with file extension.
-The file storage network location must be properly accessible for this to work.
-Valid external prefixes are http, https, ftp and file.
+Select the text where you want the link in the rich-text editor, click the insert/edit link button and use the External link option to add the path or URL to the file to link to.
+For a file server, enter the complete path including the computer name, and the file name with file extension.
+Note that the file storage network location must be properly accessible for this to work.
+Valid external prefixes are "http", "https", "ftp" and "file".

-Select the text where you want the link in the rich-text editor, click insert/edit link and use the email option to enter the email address to link to.
-When you click the link, the default email client opens with the email address entered in the address field of the email.
+Select the text where you want the link in the rich-text editor, click the insert/edit link button and use the email option to enter the email address to link to.
+When the link is clicked, the default email client will open with the email address entered in the address field of the email.

-Select the image in the rich-text editor, click insert/edit link and add a link using any of the Page, Media, External link or Email options.
+Select the image in the rich-text editor, click the insert/edit link button and add a link using any of the Page, Media, External link or Email options.

-When you add an anchor, first create the anchor and then add the link to it from the link dialog box.
+When adding anchors, you first create the anchor and then you add the link to it from the link dialog.

 - Select the text in the rich-text editor where you want to place the anchor.

-- Click Insert/edit anchorand enter a name for the anchor.
+- Click Insert/edit anchor button and enter a name for the anchor.
 Avoid using special characters or spaces.

 - Select the text in the rich-text editor where you want to link to the anchor.

-- Click insert/edit link and use the Anchor option to select the anchor to link to.
+- Click the insert/edit link button and use the Anchor option to select the anchor to link to.

-The following examples show common implementations of link functionality on websites, with functionality similar to what is described for the link dialog above.
+These are examples of common implementations of link functionality on websites, with functionality similar to what is described for the link dialog above.

-When you add images to content areas intended for images or blocks and so on, instead of adding the image in the rich-text editor, you can use an image link property which lets you select an image from a folder in Media, automatically placing it properly in the content area.
-See Adding and editing images.
+When adding images to content areas intended for images or blocks etc., instead of adding the image in the rich-text editor, an image link property is often used.
+This allows editors to select an image from a folder in Media, automatically placing it properly in the content area.
+Refer to Adding and editing images for more information.

-A link collection is a property where you can manage a group of links.
+A link collection is a property where you can conveniently manage a group of links.

-You can create links by dropping pages or media files in the link collection area, or by creating links through the link dialog.
-You can create links for pages, media files, external sources and email addresses.
-You can move links to change the order in which they appear.
+Links are created by dropping pages or media files in the link collection area, or by creating links through the link dialog.
+Links can be created for pages, media files, external sources and email addresses.
+Links can be moved to change the order in which they will be displayed.

-You also can edit the displayed name of the link.
+In addition to the usual link dialog options, you can also edit the displayed name of the link.

 Linking to catalog entries

-If you have Episerver Commerce installed, the link dialog box contains an option to select items from the product catalog when you create links.
-See Manage content in the Commerce
+If you have Episerver Commerce installed, the link dialog will contain an option to select items from the product catalog when creating links.
+Refer to Manage content in the Commerce